 To benefit from the exclusive member rate for the congress, individuals need to have been members for at least two consecutive years and be up to date with their membership fees.
 However, we also offer the opportunity for new members to pay two years’ fees in advance, allowing you to access the special member rate even if you have just joined.

 Yes!
-FIP offers several awards and recognition programmes to honour outstanding contributions to pharmacy, pharmaceutical sciences, and education.
-These include individual awards, such as the FIP Distinguished Practice Award, as well as recognition through Sections, SIGs, and the Early Career Pharmaceutical Group (ECPG).
+FIP offers several awards and recognition programmes to honour outstanding contributions to pharmacy practice, pharmacy education and pharmaceutical sciences.
+These include FIP awards for individuals and organisations, as well as recognition through sections or the Early Career Pharmaceutical Group (ECPG).

 Calls for nominations are shared with members by email, so stay connected to put yourself or a colleague forward!

-Individual members do not have voting rights at Council but can still influence the work of FIP by joining Sections, SIGs, and responding to open consultations or calls.
-In most of the Sections, individual members have voting rights in the Section’s annual meeting or assembly.
+Individual members do not have voting rights at Council but can still influence the work of FIP by joining sections and responding to open consultations or calls.
+In most of the sections, individual members have voting rights in the section’s annual meeting or assembly.